Data-driven sustainability: Using data to drive change

 • Conserve resources and minimize waste

-2. Build a framework: When you identify sustainability goals, you can use data to guide your action plan.
-With technologies like machine learning and AI, enterprises can rely on data modeling and forecasting techniques to analyze how current processes connect with sustainability goals, such as reducing energy consumption.
+2. Build a data-driven framework: When you agree on your sustainability goals, you can use data-driven insight to create your action plan.
+With technologies like machine learning and generative AI, enterprises can rely on data modeling and forecasting techniques to analyze how current processes connect to sustainability goals

 3. Combine human and machine intelligence: Success is not just about having the best and latest technology to drive sustainability goals.
-Human expertise is still critical, which is where augmented intelligence comes in.
-In essence, artificial intelligence takes over many data processing tasks, unlocking insights at speed so that teams can make confident data-driven decisions.
+Human expertise is still critical.
+In essence, artificial intelligence can manage many data processing tasks, unlocking insights at speed so that teams can make confident data-driven decisions

 Purpose leads to profits

 The business community has long viewed sustainability as a trade-off between doing what's good for the world and what's good for the bottom line.
-But as data unlocks exciting possibilities, those goals are becoming the same.
+But as data unlocks exciting possibilities, that trade-off is no longer required.

 With a comprehensive data-driven strategy, enterprises can meet sustainability goals to satisfy customers, employees, and investors.
-There was never a better time for leaders across industries to explore what's possible with ESG data at the heart of the enterprise.
+There's never a better time for leaders across industries to explore what's possible with ESG data at the heart of the enterprise.

 Visit our artificial intelligence solutions page